davidtchiu/davidtchiu.github.io/teaching/cs240/lab.testing/index.md

 1. Take a look at the `generateEmail()` function you're supposed to provide and read through the requirements.

 2. Create a new spec file and a corresponding `describe` block.
 Come up with reasonable sets of input partitions and write all the tests and expectations now.
 Then with those tests in mind, implement the `generateEmail()` method.
 Test early and often as you write, to ensure you're making steady progress.

+3. This concludes the lab.
+You can terminate the Jasmine server by hitting `ctrl+c` in the Terminal in which Jasmine is running.